vancuren/php-turf/README.md

 #### Contains Point

-Checks to see if a polygon contains a point
+Checks to see if a polygon contains a point.

 ```php
 $vertices = [[[0, 0],[0, 4],[3, 4],[3, 0],[0, 0]]];